gioblu/PJON/specification/PJON-protocol-specification-v3.1.md

 ```cpp
 0x97 = (x + 1)(x^7 + x^6 + x^5 + x^2 + 1)^2
 ```
-`CRC8 C2`, discovered by Tsonka Baicheva, is used, in implicit +1 notation, because it has the longest possible length (119 bit) at which `HD=4` can be achieved with an 8-bit CRC.
+`CRC8 C2`, discovered by Tsonka Baicheva, is used (in implicit +1 notation) because it has the longest possible length (119 bits) at which `HD=4` can be achieved with an 8-bit CRC.
 Other protocols specify the use of polynomials with much lower overall performance like `CRC-8 0xEA` or `DOWCRC 0x8C` used by 1-Wire.

 #### CRC32 polynomial
 ```cpp